wultra/mtoken-sdk-ios/docs/Using-Push-Service.md

 Push Service is responsible for registering the device for the push notifications about the Operations that are tied to the current PowerAuth activation.

 <!-- begin box warning -->
 Note: Before using Push Service, you need to have a `PowerAuthSDK` object available and initialized with a valid activation.
-Without a valid PowerAuth activation, service will return an error
+Without a valid PowerAuth activation, the service will return an error
 <!-- end -->

 Push Service communicates with [Mobile Push Registration API](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Mobile-Push-Registration-API.md).